zumo64/ELK_POC/README.rst

 Run this compose if you are load testing an external ES instance (the target is outside Docker)

 marvel: The marvel monitoring cluster
-kibana_marvel: A Kibana client for the marvle instance
+kibana_marvel: A Kibana client for the marvel instance with Sense, Marvel, Shield, Timelion plugins
 jmeter1: A jmeter server (slave)
 jmeter_client_1: the jmeter master